NuID/deps/README.md

 I imagine this map will typically be generated from an `edn` configuration file (either local or shared) in combination with the `nuid.deps/read-config` function.
 The default path for `nuid.deps/read-config` is `./deps.config.edn`.
 See [`deps.config.example.edn`](https://github.com/NuID/deps/blob/master/deps.config.example.edn) in the project's root and [syntax](#syntax) for more information on the configuration file.

 I've found the configuration file generally useful within the `tools.deps` ecosystem for reading and automated manipulation of `deps.edn` files.
-Tangentially, using this library this causes `deps.edn` files to tend autopretty: both `localize!` and `update!` cause every `deps.edn` they touch to be written via `pprint`.
+Tangentially, using this library causes `deps.edn` files to tend autopretty: both `localize!` and `update!` cause every `deps.edn` they touch to be written via `pprint`.
 I find this favorable, but perhaps it's not for everyone.

 ### syntax: